mattragoza/MRE-PINN/README.md

 ## Installation

-Run the following to setup the conda environment and install it as an ipython kernel (for jupyter notebooks):
+Run the following to setup the conda environment and install it as a Jupyter notebook kernel:

 ```bash
 mamba env create --file=environment.yml